pdpy-org/pdpy/README.md

 # PdPy

-A python package to interact with Pure Data (Pd) from Python.
+A Pure Data (Pd) scripting language written in Python.

 Translate Pure Data files from the `.pd` format to other formats such as [JSON](https://www.json.org/json-en.html) and [Pickle](https://docs.python.org/3/library/pickle.html#module-pickle), or [XML](https://www.w3.org/standards/xml).